Aeonovyli/aeonovyli.github.io/README.md

 Send your armies but they'll never be enough!
 My shell's too tough!'*

 Okay, enough of that.
-I always get that stuck in my head when I look at my website.
+I always get that stuck in my head when I think of that word.
 I like the space background, because unlike in [Endless Sky](https://github.com/endless-sky/endless-sky) I'm focusing on things other than a not brightly colored (or shaped like a dinosaur, sorry ['Disgust'](https://en.wikipedia.org/wiki/Inside_Out_(franchise)#Cast_and_characters)) in the middle of a black, hard on my eyes, void.
 What could go wrong?

 I like the yellow, and if you look at my [old style](https://github.com/TheSilverStone/TheSilverStone.github.io/blob/main/assets/css/styleold.css) you can see what I mean by 'shiny'.
 (I mean, if you could preview it.
 Sorry)